What type of course is it?

 - Present a professional innovative idea to their peers with the potential to improve business within their organisation

 The programme is delivered over a twelve month period on a part-time basis.
-Semester once classes commence in early September and continue to December with examinations taking place in mid-December.
-Classes in semester two recommence in late January and continue until early May, with examinations taking place in mid-late May.
+Semester one classes commence in early September and continue to December.
+Classes in semester two recommence in late January and continue until early May.
 Students will be required to complete a project, which is due for submission in late June.

 The programme is delivered using a blended approach, that is, a combination of distance and online learning materials combined with face-to-face workshops and seminars.
 The online element facilitates the learning in tandem with the distance-education, hardcopy materials and periodic classroom contact.
 Students will be required to attend workshops on average one Saturday all-day per month.
-These will be held on a rotating basis at NUI Galway, UL and UCC.
-A sample schedule from 2015/2016 is available here.
+These will be held on a rotating basis at NUI Galway,and UCC.

-Modules are generally assessed by a combination of assignments during the semester and a formal examination at the end of each semester.
-Some modules have no exam and are fully assessed by assignment submission.
+Modules are generally assessed by a combination of assignments during the semester .
+There are no written examinations.
 A selection of these assignments will be group based.
 The project module will be assessed completely by continuous assessment and is ideally based upon a project carried out within the student’s own organisation.

 The programme is worth 30 ECTs in total.
 There are four individual modules and a project to complete.
 Each module is worth five ECTs while the company project is worth ten ECTs .